daily word - solidarity

 Add new comment

-daily word - teacher or judge?
+daily word - future plans?

 Dale Cresap's picture